-Brandon Lloyd Jeremy Wendt Naga Govindaraju Dinesh Manocha Department of Computer Science University of North Carolina at Chapel Hill http://gamma.cs.unc.edu/ccsv
+D. Brandon Lloyd, Jeremy Wendt, Naga K. Govindaraju, and Dinesh Manocha

+University of North Carolina at Chapel Hill http://gamma.cs.unc.edu/ccsv

 Figure 1: These images demonstrate the benefits of CC shadow volumes on a scene with 96K polygons.
 Standard shadow volumes are shown in the left image and CC shadow volumes in the middle.
 Shadow volumes are shown in transparent yellow.
 The right image shows the shadows generated by CC shadow volumes at interactive rates.
 CC shadow volumes generate up to 7 times less fill than standard shadow volumes in this scene.